ANSSI-FR/rust-guide/src/en/unsafe/memory.md

 ## Uninitialized memory

-By default, Rust forces all values to be initialized, preventing the use of uninitialized memory (except if using `std::mem::uninitialized` or `std::mem::MaybeUninit`).
+By default, Rust forces all values to be initialized, preventing the use of uninitialized memory (except when using `std::mem::uninitialized` or `std::mem::MaybeUninit`).

 > **Rule {{#check MEM-UNINIT | Do not use uninitialized memory}}**